Stratosphere-Studios/777-300ER/README.md

 **Q: Why is my aircraft broken/gving me error messages?**

 A: You might be running the aircraft in X-Plane 11.
-We have removed X-Plane 11 support to make it easier for us to focus on X-Plane 12 development.
+We have removed X-Plane 11 support to make it easier for us to focus on X-Plane 12 development and utilize v12-only features.
 By the time the aircraft is decently flyable, X-Plane 12 will have been out for a while and we expect more people to have switched by then and for the sim to be more polished.

 **Q: Even after following the above instructions, why my aircraft is still broken?**